Symmetric Equilibria in Stochastic Timing Games: Introduction

 \subsection{Outline}

 This paper is organized as follows.
-In Section \ref{sec:game} we define our timing games, making only minimal regularity assumptions, and we introduce the concept of subgame-perfect equilibria in mixed strategies as developed in \cite{RiedelSteg14}.
+In Section \ref{sec:game} we define our timing games, making only minimal regularity assumptions, and summarize the concept of subgame-perfect equilibria in mixed strategies as developed in \cite{RiedelSteg17}.

-Although we are generally working with mixed strategies, equilibrium verification is related to solving optimal stopping problems by linearity, for which we establish a convenient representation in Section \ref{sec:BR}.
-There we also present the needed facts from the general theory of optimal stopping.
-On the one hand, strategies will be represented by the Snell envelope, which we motivate.
-On the other hand, in our games we have to be quite careful about existence of optimal stopping times, which depends strongly on path properties of the involved processes, so we will address some details.
+Although we are generally working with mixed strategies, equilibrium verification is related to solving optimal stopping problems by linearity.
+We establish a convenient representation of this connection in Section \ref{sec:BR} and present the needed facts from the general theory of optimal stopping.
+On the one hand, strategies will be represented in terms of the Snell envelope, which we motivate.
+On the other hand, in our games we have to be quite careful about existence of optimal stopping times, which depends strongly on path properties of the involved processes, so we will address some important details.

-By a first application of this theory in Section \ref{sec:eqlpure} we establish equilibria in pure strategies and argue that they typically generate coordination problems.
-These are resolved in Section \ref{sec:eqlmix} by the construction of subgame-perfect equilibria in mixed strategies, in a first step for games with a systematic second-mover advantage.
+By a first application of this theory in Section \ref{sec:eqlpure}, we establish equilibria in pure strategies and argue that they typically generate coordination problems.
+These are resolved in Section \ref{sec:eqlmix} by the construction of subgame-perfect equilibria in mixed strategies, in a first step for games with systematic second-mover advantage.
 Although our representation of the equilibrium strategies can be well interpreted, we derive a completely explicit equilibrium for a market exit example in Section \ref{sec:expduo}.

-In Section \ref{sec:eqlsym} we use the mentioned strategy extensions to obtain equilibria in regimes with first-mover advantages, which then enables us to construct and characterize subgame-perfect equilibria for arbitrary symmetric stopping games.
-Finally we identify equilibria with maximal payoffs and least possible preemption in Section \ref{sec:symeql}.
+In Section \ref{sec:eqlsym} we use the aforementioned strategy extensions to deal with first-mover advantages, which then enables us to construct and characterize subgame-perfect equilibria for arbitrary symmetric timing games.
+Finally, we identify equilibria with maximal payoffs and least possible preemption in Section \ref{sec:symeql}.
 Section \ref{sec:conc} concludes.
-The appendix contains some technical results and the proofs.
+Appendices contain some technical results and all proofs.